-3 Based upon 1) market value of comparable projects for anticipated projects, 2) private investment stated in the development agreement for projects that are approved or under construction, or 3) Taxable value for completed projects (unless project has not yet been assessed).
+3 Based upon 1) market value of comparable projects for anticipated projects, 2) private investment stated in the development agreement for projects that are approved or under construction, or 3) City GIS & DCAD market value for completed projects (unless project has not yet been assessed).
+Values may not be fully captured by the TIF District for redevelopment projects once pre-existing value and/or the demolition of structures is netted out.